+- (Only for Nnwdaf_AnalyticsSubscription_Subscribe) Information of previous analytics subscription.
+When setting up the analytics generation, this information may be used to retrieve analytics context from the previous NWDAF in order to build upon the context that is already related to this subscription as described in clause 6.1B.2.1.

 The NWDAF provides to the consumer of the Nnwdaf_AnalyticsSubscription_Notify or Nnwdaf_AnalyticsInfo_Request service operations described in clause 7, the output information listed below: